-- (1) Goods and / or services may only be procured by way of - - (a) Cash purchases up to a transaction value as defined in Council's Petty Cash Policy
+- (1) Goods and / or services may only be procured by way of - - (a) Cash purchases up to a transaction value as defined in Council's Petty Cash - (b) Petty cash purchases through one verbal or written quotation for the procurement of goods and services up to a transaction value of R 2,000 (VAT included), including ad-hoc fuel replenishment by means of bank/fleet card. - (c) Written or verbal quotations for procurement of goods and/or services of ε transaction value between R 2,000 and R 10,000 (VAT included); - (d) Formal written quotations for procurement of goods and/or services of a transaction value between R 10,000 and R 200,000; - (e) Competitive bidding process for:

-- (b) Petty cash purchases through one verbal or written quotation for the procurement of goods and services up to a transaction value of R 2,000 (VAT included), including ad-hoc fuel replenishment by means of bank/fleet card. - (c) Written or verbal quotations for procurement of goods and/or services of a transaction value between R 2,000 and R 10,000 (VAT included); - (d) Formal written quotations for procurement of goods and/or services of a transaction value between R 10,000 and R 200,000; - (e) Competitive bidding process for: - (i) Procurements above a transaction value of R 200,000 (VAT included); and - (ii) The procurement of long-term contracts. - (2) The Accounting Officer may, in writing- - (a) Lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) Direct that - (i) Written quotations are obtained for any specific procurement of a transaction value lower than R 2,000; - (ii) Written price quotations be obtained for any specific procurement of a transaction value lower than R 10,000; or - (iii) A competitive bidding process be followed for any specific procurement of a transaction value lower than R 200,000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (i) Procurements above a transaction value of R 200,000 (VAT included); - (ii) The procurement of long-term contracts.

+- (c) Formal written price quotations for the procurement of a transaction value over - R 2000 up to R 200 000 (VAT included), in the case of a district municipality; and - (d) a competitive bidding process for - procurement above a transaction value of R 200 000 (VAT included), in the case of a district municipality - (2) The Accounting Officer may, in writing- - (a) Lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) Direct that - - (i) Written quotations are obtained for any specific procurement of a transaction value lower than R 2.000: - (ii) Written price quotations be obtained for any specific procurement of a transaction value lower than R 10,000; or - (iii) A competitive bidding process be followed for any specific procurement of a transaction value lower than R 200,000. - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding threshold specified in subsection (1)(c)(i) - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) Transferring of municipal funds to an organisation or body outside any sphere of government otherwise than in compliance with a commercial or other business transaction must comply with Sec.67 of the MFMA (Act No.56 of 2003).
 In terms of Sec.67 (4), Council approved a limit during the IDP Budget process.

-13. GENERAL PRECONDITIONS FOR CONSIDERATION OF WRITTEN QUOTATIONS OR BIDS
+13. GENERAL PRECONDITIONS FOR CONSIDERATION OF WRITTEN QUOTATIONS OR RIDS

-- (1) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - (a) Has furnished that provider's - (i) Full name; - (ii) Identification number or company or other registration number; and - (iii) Tax reference number and VAT registration number, if any; - (b) Has authorised the Cape Winelands District Municipality to obtain a tax clearance, if applicable from the South African Revenue Services that the provider's tax matters are in order; and - (c) Has indicated -
+- (1) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - - (a) Has furnished that provider's - - (i) Full name; - (ii) Identification number or company or other registration number; and - (iii) Tax reference number and VAT registration number, if any; - (b) Has authorised the Cape Winelands District Municipality to obtain a tax clearance, if applicable from the South African Revenue Services that the provider's tax matters are in order; and

+(c) Has indicated -